 Kuhnian Scientific Revolutions

 There can be few publications on the philosophy of science that are as famous as "The Structure of Scientific Revolutions" by Thomas Kuhn.
-Frank Payares has written helpful synopses of it (first – second).
-Chalmers ("What is this thing called science?") devotes a chapter to it.
+Frank Payares has written a helpful synopsis of it.
+Chalmers ("What is this thing called science?" ) devotes a chapter to it.

 Kuhn's approach (to my reading) emphasised more the historical-factual-social aspects rather than the cause of revolutions.
 His core conclusion was that science has, in the past, evolved in a "normal science – crisis – revolution – retooling – normal science" cycle.
 The historical extrapolation is that this will continue to cycle.
 Now this is quite contrary to the theme of a recent book by John Horgan, "The end of science".
 In some ways Kuhn left many people dissatisfied and sceptical because he seemed to imply that science was "non-objective".
 However, to make a point effectively it is useful to play devil's advocate and caricaturise things to the point that the essential structures become obvious.
 Swapping paradigms (if not examined more deeply) may seem more like a religious conversion than a logical necessity.
 Chalmers explores all this in detail in the last chapter of his book and comes up, eventually, with his own concept where "unrepresentative realism" is a target in science rather than a search for the "truth".